“There is no greater agony than bearing an untold story inside you.” – Maya Angelou

 MORE ABOUT ME

-For as long as I can remember, I have always been in awe of stories.
+I have always been in awe of other people’s stories.

 From board rooms to thatched huts around the globe, I have made a life and living out of deeply listening to personal stories and crafting them into meaningful narratives.